submariner100/FlappyBirds/README.md

 8/ code for 3 menu buttons added.
 The buttons are called MenuButton, NextButton and RetryButton.
 These will appear as popup buttons on the background.
 9/ PopButtons added and working.
+10/ Protocol added for the popOver buttons.
+This is the last upsdate for this project.
+My version of Flappy Birds.